 The following are the Bylaws of the New Hampshire League of Investigators, hereinafter called the NHLI.

-A business meeting, known as the Annual Meeting, shall be held once a year, no earlier than September 15, no later than November 15.
-The Board of Government, hereinafter called the BOG, will set the date, time and place.
-Written notice of said meeting shall be mailed to all members at least thirty (30) days prior thereto:
+A business meeting, known as the Annual Meeting, shall be held once each calendar year on a date and time determined by the Board of Government, hereinafter called the BOG.
+Written notice of said meeting shall be messaged to all members at least thirty (30) days prior thereto:

 1. All meetings of the NHLI will be held in accordance with Robert's Rules of Order.

-3. The BOG shall meet at least six (6) times per year.
+2. The BOG shall meet at least three times per year, but may meet more, and may conduct

 ORDER OF BUSINESS